 Skip to Content

-What It’s Really Like to Visit Italy in November (+ Top Travel Tips)
+What It’s Really Like to Visit Italy in November (+ Fall Travel Tips)

-What It’s Really Like to Visit Italy in November (+ Top Travel Tips)
+What It’s Really Like to Visit Italy in November (+ Fall Travel Tips)

 Are you thinking of traveling to Italy in November, but not sure what to expect and whether it’s a good time to go?
 In this article, you can find practical information and tips for visiting Italy in November.
-In addition, we are sharing our personal experience from several different trips to Italy in the beginning and also in the second half of November.
+In addition, we are sharing our personal experiences from multiple trips to Italy in the beginning and also in the second half of November.

 If you are just looking for a short answer to the question of whether it’s a good idea to visit Italy in November, then I’d say go for it.
 Italy is always a good idea and there are many advantages of traveling to Italy in the fall.
 Read on to find out more!

-Our experience: We have been to Italy countless times and visited in November three times.
+Our experience: We have been to Italy countless times and traveled several times in the month of November as well.
 Once, we spent a week in Cinque Terre, Porto Venere, and the Italian Riviera with a short stop at Lake Como at the beginning of November.
-Another time, I traveled to Lombardy (Milan and Bellagio, Lake Como) at the end of November.
+Another time, I traveled to Lombardy (Milan and Bellagio) at the end of November.
 We loved both those trips just as much as we loved visiting Italy in other seasons!
 In a way, maybe even more…

 In this article, you will learn what the weather is like and what to expect when visiting Italy in November.
 In addition, you can find a short overview of all the positive and negative sides of traveling to Italy at this time of the year.
 And finally, at the bottom of the article, you can also find our top tips for visiting Italy in November.
 Find out!